What is Renegade?

 Renegade is a seed-stage startup backed by some of the best crypto investors, including Naval Ravikant, Dragonfly Capital, Balaji Srinivasan, Tarun Chitra, and Lev Livnev.
 We work in-person in downtown San Francisco, 6 days a week.

 As a systems engineer, you will be working on our core off-chain networking protocol.
 You will optimize network performance to maximize throughput on the exchange.
 You will work on our off-chain indexer, caching layer, and pubsub system, allowing for traders to have the best view into the network.
 You will also work closely with the Cairo/StarkNet contract, implementing and optimizing on-chain verification and stateful elements.

 You'd be a good fit if..

-- You have a background in pure math, cryptography, or security research.
+- You have a background in Rust development or high-performance systems work.

 - Cryptography: Maliciously-secure SPDZ for MPC, and Bulletproofs for ZKP verification.